Fox Body Tune-up Guide

 The ignition components are often neglected because hey, if the car starts and runs, everything is probably OK.
 While there is definitely some truth to that, it is a very good idea to, check once a year, the condition of each ignition component.
 Perhaps the Pony is running well as is, but there could be room to improve.
 The stock Duraspark II ignition system is not bad at all, quite the opposite actually.
-However, af years of use and heat cycles will result in lower voltages being produced and less efficient electricity transfer.
+However, years of use and heat cycles will result in lower voltages being produced and less efficient electricity transfer.
 This can lead to degraded engine performance, a rough running engine or even an engine that refuses to start.
 Replacing the parts gives peace of mind that the engine is operating efficiently and smoothly.
 The best part is, ignition components are not that costly.
 Maybe even better news than that is that proper ignition components can turn a barely running ĎStang into a galloping race horse, simply by changing the plugs and wires.

-Wires: Just like the spark plugs, over time constant heat cycles affect, at the atomic level (boy, weíre getting technical here), the ability of the wires to pass an electrical current due to increasing internal resistance is substantially reduced.
+Fox Body Spark Plug Wires: Just like the spark plugs, over time constant heat cycles affect, at the atomic level (boy, weíre getting technical here), the ability of the wires to pass an electrical current due to increasing internal resistance is substantially reduced.
 Swapping wires with Taylor Street Thunder 8mm, Ford Racing 9mm or MSD Super Conductor8.5mm performance wires can have a drastic effect on how the car runs, especially at idle and wide open throttle!
 All 3 companies use premium insulated copper wires precut to the proper length for each cylinder, thus making the install fast and painless.

-TFI coil: Weíre really getting repetitive hereÖ but Iíll reiterate it one more time.
+TFI Coil: Weíre really getting repetitive hereÖ but Iíll reiterate it one more time.
 Extended use and attack from engine heat take their toll on the stock TFI coil (a good piece from the factory) and it will no longer be able to produce the voltage it did when new.
 Motorcraft , MSD TFI Performance and the Accel TFI Supercoil are all popular, good performing replacement coil packs that fit into the stock location with no modification necessary and will provide more juice than the stocker.
 Again, engine smoothness will increase all over the range, from idle to redline.

-MSD digital ignition module: On a side note, if your Pony is pushing more power than stock or operates at or above 4000-5000 RPM, if you havenít already, consider purchasing an aftermarket digital ignition module.
+MSD digital ignition module: On a side note, if your Mustang is pushing more power than stock or operates at or above 4000-5000 RPM, if you havenít already, consider purchasing an aftermarket digital ignition module.
 The reason being, at higher RPMís the coil will have a difficult time recharging fast enough to provide sufficient voltage.
 MSDís 6AL digital ignition module is an ignition controller that will help regulate and alleviate the loads on the coil thus guaranteeing the car receives a strong spark at a quick enough rate during higher operating ranges.
 Furthermore, an electronic rev limitation can be set to guarantee that your motor never spins higher than it is supposed to.

 Another recommended idea, particularly if it has never been done before, is to flush the fuel system using a fuel system flush kit.
 A proper flushing of all the fuel lines, rails and injectors will remove any deposits and sludge buildup along the way, once again allowing the free flow of fuel.
 It can even help restore the pump!
 An alternative method, one that is much cheaper, easier to do and will not be as effective as a full system flush, is to simply pour a little fuel injector cleaner into your gas tank.
 This too will remove deposits, just not as effectively or completing as a proper flush kit.
 Regardless, proper fuel delivery is essential to smooth and reliable operation.